-- 1. All new residential development must provide 2m2 of allotments per person, either on or off-site. - 2.
-The allotment land already catalogued in the Uttlesford District Council Open Space Strategy is designated as Local Green Space and shall be protected from development. - 3.
-Additional allotment land identified by the SWNP as Local Green Space for allotments is designated in the table Appendix 6 Local Green Space allocations and shall be protected from development.
+- 1. All new residential development must provide 2m2 of allotments per person, either on or off-site.
+A financial contribution would be acceptable in lieu of land. - 2.
+The allotment land already catalogued in the Uttlesford District Council Open Space Strategy is designated as Local Green Space and shall be protected from development unless accessible, enhanced compensatory provision is made. - 3.
+Additional allotment land identified by the SWNP as Local Green Space for allotments is designated in the table Appendix 6 Local Green Space allocations and shall be protected from development unless accessible, enhanced compensatory provision is made.